Frequency modulation: FM Signal

+The amplitude factor kAωa defines the maximum Frequency deviation around ωc.
+Dividing by ωa, gives us the modulation index kA, which "is the ratio of the amount of frequency deviation to the audio modulating frequency."

 While most of the energy of the signal is contained within fc ± fΔ, it can be shown by Fourier analysis that a wider range of frequencies is required to precisely represent an FM signal.
 The frequency spectrum of an actual FM signal has components extending infinitely, although their amplitude decreases and higher-order components are often neglected in practical design problems.

 Sinusoidal baseband signal

 Mathematically, a baseband modulating signal may be approximated by a sinusoidal continuous wave signal with a frequency fm.
 This method is also named as single-tone modulation.
 The integral of such a signal $x_m(t) = cos(2\pi f_m t)$ is:

 In this case, the expression for y(t) above simplifies to:

 where the amplitude $A_m\,$ of the modulating sinusoid is represented in the peak deviation $f_\Delta = K_f A_m$ (see frequency deviation).

 The harmonic distribution of a sine wave carrier modulated by such a sinusoidal signal can be represented with Bessel functions; this provides the basis for a mathematical understanding of frequency modulation in the frequency domain.